 Impact on both sexes

-People with diabetes can often feel very tired.
-They often invest a significant amount of time in managing their health, which may decrease their overall sex drive.
+People with diabetes often feel tired.
+They may also have a range of health concerns, due to complications, and they may invest a significant amount of time in managing their health.
+These factors may decrease a person's overall sex drive.

-Sometimes people with diabetes wear an insulin pump.
-This is a device that allows a person to inject small amounts of insulin into their blood when they need it.
+Some people with diabetes wear a small pump that supplies insulin to the body.
 This helps them maintain their sugar levels and may enable them to enjoy sex more spontaneously.

 - concerns over weight gain